varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

     file when it executes ``bind(2)``.
 To make it easier for other processes to connect to the socket, the server's umask is temporarily set to 0 before the listen is attempted, to minimize issues with permissions.
-No further attempted is made to set the socket's permissions.
+No further attempt is made to set the socket's permissions.

     To test a Varnish instance listening at a UDS, just use the